 Congratulations!
 If you’ve completed the Eagle Success commitment form, you’ve reserved your space for Eagle Success.
 Only a limited number of students have the opportunity to participate in this program, and we believe that you have the potential for success!
 You can look forward to many benefits as an Eagle Success student, including having the chance to get used to the campus before all of the other students return, and earning credits early to get ahead of other fall freshmen.
 Now that you’ve been accepted and completed the commitment form, there are a few items you’ll need to take care of before classes begin.
 Completing these steps before you arrive on campus will help to make your transition to Georgia Southern smooth and easy.

 Sign up for SOAR.
 Attendance at Southern’s Orientation, Advisement, and Registration (SOAR) is a requirement for all new students at Georgia Southern.
 This is your opportunity to receive your summer class schedule and get signed up for fall classes, meet professors, and learn the skills necessary to succeed at Georgia Southern.
 The SOAR fee for students is $95.
-After registering for SOAR, return to the SOAR website and click on “View Confirmation Letter” for more details about your SOAR session.
-Contact the Office of New Student & Family Programs at 912-GSU-SOAR or firstname.lastname@example.org if you have questions.
+Register for SOAR and view your session details on your Admissions Status Check Page.
+Contact the Office of New Student & Family Programs at 912-GSU-SOAR or email@example.com if you have questions.